 - Neurological manifestations of malignancy:

-- Are detected in untreated Goodpasture's syndrome.
+- Anti-glomerular basement membrane (GBM) antibodies are detected in Goodpasture's syndrome.

 - They may also co-exist with antineutrophil cytoplasmic antibody (ANCA) in patients with systemic vasculitis and rapidly progressive glomerulonephritis (RPGN).